directus-labs/guest-authoring/testimonial-widget/index.md

 ### Fetch data with the Directus SDK

-Add a `+page.js` file to the `./src/routes` directory and add the following content to the file.
+Add a `+page.js` file to your `./src/routes` directory, and add the following content to the file.

 ```js
 /** @type {import('./$types').PageLoad} */